-Comet Cache, in this Tutorial it’s the Lite (free) version enables you to store (cache) your site for fast retrieval by web browsers and servers.
+In this Tutorial it’s the Lite (free) version enables you to store (cache) your site for fast retrieval by web browsers and servers.
 I am using it on this site.
 Pretty ain’t she?

-Comet (Zen) Cache works in the background, sorting your stuff and enabling it to load Cometly and easily.
+Comet Cache works in the background, sorting your stuff and enabling it to load quickly and easily.
 As already mentioned, Google likes fast sites.
 If you want to rank on the top of Google’s search engine you need good page architecture and a site that is technically clean and efficient.

 Comet cache is not a magic bullet, but it can certainly shine your guns and makes them flash.